 RELATED POST: What It Really Means to be a Minimalist

 So what does this all mean for my lifestyle?
 How has my life changed?

 In two years, I’ve gone from being in debt and living paycheck to paycheck, to living off 25% of my wage.
 I’ve saved an emergency fund for the first time in my life (at 34!)

 But to be clear, I definitely wouldn’t consider myself a frugal person.
 When I really need or want something, I buy it.
 I enjoy drinks with friends, overseas trips, and probably a few too many meals out.
 But what I have given up is mindless purchases; now I spend with intention.
-I feel like I know myself better and I don’t buy things to try and suit a lifestyle that I don’t have.
+I feel like I know myself better and I don’t buy things to try and suit a lifestyle I don’t have.

-Now that I’m comfortable living with less and created some financial breathing space, I’ve started to apply minimalist principles to how I spend my time.
+Now that I’m comfortable living with less and I’ve created some financial breathing space, I’ve started to apply minimalist principles to how I spend my time.
 Earlier this year, I left my full time job to work as a professional office temp.
-This means I don’t have security but I have the freedom to choose my hours and spend more time working on passion projects (like this blog!)
+This means I don’t have security but I have the freedom to choose my hours and spend more time working on passion projects (like this blog!).